Kilodegree Extremely Little Telescope: Goals

-KELT is dedicated to discovering transiting exoplanets orbiting stars in the apparent magnitude of 8 < V < 10 magnitude.
-This is the regime just fainter than the set of stars comprehensively surveyed for planets by the radial-velocity surveys, but brighter than those typically observed by most transit surveys.
+KELT is dedicated to discovering transiting exoplanets orbiting stars in the apparent magnitude range of 8 < V < 10.
+This is the region just fainter than the set of stars comprehensively surveyed for planets by the radial-velocity surveys, but brighter than those typically observed by most transit surveys.

 Operations

 Both KELT telescopes operate by sequentially observing a series of predefined fields around the sky all night, every night when the weather is good.
-All recordings are made with 150-second exposures, optimized to observe stars in the target magnitude range of KELT.
+All recordings are made with 150-second exposures, optimized to observe stars in the target magnitude range.

-Exoplanet discoveries
+Discoveries

 KELT has made several exoplanet discoveries and at least one brown dwarf (which may be an extremely massive Super-Jupiter instead) to date.
-Yellow indicates it's contained in a binary system.
+Yellow rows in the table below indicate the planet is contained in a binary system.

+Exoplanets

+Brown dwarfs

 In addition, the survey has discovered brown dwarfs like KELT-1b.